States make pitches to vote 1st in 2024 Democratic primaries - NewsBreak

 States make pitches to vote 1st in 2024 Democratic primaries

-WASHINGTON — (AP) — The Iowa delegation promised changes to its caucus after 2020's meltdown.
-New Hampshire's brought giftbags.
+The Iowa delegation promised changes to its caucus after 2020's meltdown.
+New Hampshire 's brought giftbags.
 The Nevada team argued that racial diversity should trump tradition.

 Sixteen states and Puerto Rico are jockeying for early slots on a new Democratic presidential primary calendar, offering presentations for party bosses on why they deserve to go first — or at least close to it.